-We started Woman’s Place UK in September 2017 to ensure women’s voices would be heard in the consultation on proposals to change the Gender Recognition Act.
-We had 5 demands and we didn’t expect the campaign to last more than 3-4 months.
+We started Woman’s Place UK in September 2017 to ensure women’s voices would be heard in the Government consultation on proposals to reform the Gender Recognition Act.
+We had 5 demands.

 1. Women have a right to self-organise

 Women have a right to self-organisation, to speak and to be heard free from fear of abuse, threat or vilification in public and political discourse and in academia.
 This should be actively facilitated by those with civic or legal responsibility for promoting equality.

 Watch the film of Ruth Serwotka at the launch of our New Year Resolutions

 The law must be strengthened to ensure that all women who want or need single sex spaces (including toilets, health provision accommodation, prisons, sports, sexual and domestic violence services) are able to access them without resorting to extraordinary measures.
 Service providers should be supported in offering such services through legal and financial means and clear guidance must be issued on the exercising of such rights.

 Watch Lucy Masoud at the launch of our New Year Resolutions

 Government must make the end to male violence against women and girls a priority.
 Sustainable funding for independent women-led services for women subjected to VAWG must be fully resourced by central government alongside the implementation of statutory relationships and sex education in all schools.

 Watch Karen Ingala Smith at the launch of our New Year Resolutions